Stanford Report, October 31, 2001

 |Substance at 651 Serra

-A suspicious letter containing an unidentified substance was received at 651 Serra Street this morning, Oct.
-30, 2001.
-As a precaution, the building was evacuated and remains closed while authorities are conducting tests to identify the substance.
+A suspicious letter containing an unidentified substance was received at 651 Serra St. the morning of Tuesday, Oct.
+30. As a precaution, the building was evacuated and remained closed while authorities conducted tests to identify the substance.